chimericdream/worldofpannotia.com/src/_base_classes/cleric.md

     additionalInfo: |
       #### Ex-Clerics

       A cleric who grossly violates the code of conduct required by his god loses all spells and class features, except for armor and shield proficiencies and proficiency with simple weapons.
-He cannot thereafter gain levels as a cleric of that god until he atones (see the _atonement_ spell description).
+He cannot thereafter gain levels as a cleric of that god until he atones (see the {% spell_link atonement %} spell description).
 ---